Cool Tools designed to

 We wouldn't put in all that time and effort if we didn't love the colors and textures of fabric.
 A finished quilt, no matter how accurately it's put together, is much more than just the sum of its parts.

-John and Ritz are avid tennis players, and on weekends you’ll probably find them out on a tennis court trying to hit "Screaming Winners Down the line" against each other.
+John and Ritzko are avid tennis players, and on weekends you’ll probably find them out on a tennis court trying to hit "Screaming Winners Down the line" against each other.

 The more accurate the parts, the easier the piecing

-But accurate parts do matter and, in a nutshell, piecing is all about squaring up, cutting and sewing accurately.
-And it was a question John had about the cutting process that started them down the path that led to Guidelines4Quilting.
+But accurate parts do matter, and, in a nutshell, piecing is all about squaring up, cutting, and sewing accurately.
+And John had a question about the cutting process that started them down the path that led to Guidelines4Quilting.

 Why do quilters have to find the lines on their rulers by eye?
-Most tools to cut wood or metal, into specific widths or lengths, have some type of guide.
-For example, on a table saw, it's called a fence.
-Set the fence to the width you want to cut and it takes all the guesswork out of cutting accurately, the first time and the second time and the third time and as many as you need.
+Most tools to cut wood or metal into specific widths or lengths have some type of guide.
+For example, a fence on a table saw.
+Set the fence to the width you want to cut, and it takes all the guesswork out of cutting accurately, the first time, the second time, the third time, and as many times as you need.

-The Guidelines Ruler with built-in Fabric Guides was Guidelines4Quilting's first tool.
-It also included built-in Grip Strips to solve another common problem.
+The Guidelines Ruler with built-in Fabric Guides, which is equivalent to a saw fence on a woodworking table, was Guidelines4Quilting's first tool.
+It also included built-in Grip Strips to solve another common problem, slippage.

-Today Guidelines4Quilting's products include Grip Strips and Fabric Guides you can add to any conventional ruler with their Quilt Ruler Upgrade Kit.
-The Quilt Ruler Connector makes squaring up easier and the Super Easy Seam Guide Setter takes the guesswork out of sewing an accurate Scant 1/4" seam allowance.
+If you want the same features for your quilt rulers, get their Quilt Ruler Upgrade Kit, which includes Grip Strips, Guide Lock Strips, and Fabric Guides for the 12" & 24" acrylic rulers you already have.
+The Quilt Ruler Connector makes it easier to square fabric, and the Super Easy Seam Guide Setter takes the guesswork out of sewing an accurate Scant 1/4" seam allowance.

 Cool Tools designed to